Christopher Vane, 1st Baron Barnard

-Christopher Vane, 1st Baron Barnard (21 May 1653 – 28 October 1723) was an English peer.
+Christopher Vane, 1st Baron Barnard (21 May 1653 – 28 October 1723), was an English peer.
 He served in Parliament for Durham after his brother, Thomas, died 4 days after being elected the MP for Durham.
-Then, again from January 1689 - November 1690 for Boroughbridge.
-He served in the Commons as a Whig collaborator during the passage of the Bill of Rights which his father, Sir Henry Vane, the Younger had fought for religious and civil liberty before his beheading in 1662.
+Then, again from January 1689 to November 1690 for Boroughbridge.
+He served in the Commons as a Whig collaborator during the passage of the Bill of Rights which his father, Sir Henry Vane the Younger, had fought for religious and civil liberty before his beheading in 1662.
 He is known for his disputes with his heirs and for employing Peter Smart, father of the poet Christopher Smart, as a steward.

 Early life

 Christopher Vane was the son of Henry Vane the Younger and Frances Wray, daughter of Sir Christopher Wray.
-He inherited Raby Castle, Durham and Fairlawne, Kent, on the beheading of his father at Tower Hill in 1662.
+He inherited Raby Castle, Durham, and Fairlawne, Kent, on the beheading of his father at Tower Hill in 1662.

 Career

 Vane was MP for County Durham from 1675 to 1679, and a Whig sitting for Boroughbridge from January 1689 to November 1690 (removed by petition of Sir Brian Stayplton).
 He was made a Privy counsellor in July 1688, and in 1698, was created Baron Barnard of Barnard Castle by William III.

 During his time at Raby Castle, Christopher hired John Bazire and Peter Smart, father of Christopher Smart.
 A struggle between his wife and his daughter-in-law Lucy Jolliffe ensued after 1703 and Christopher refused to pay the inheritance annuity to his son, William, after William was to be given the Fairlawne estate.
 Christopher accomplished this task by giving Fairlawne and Raby Castle to John Bazire and Peter Smart "for the use of the said Lord Barnard and his heirs forever."
 William took a lawsuit over the inheritance to the House of Lords, and during this time Christopher and his wife lived at Raby Castle.